 Anna Leonowens is a young, British widow in the 1860s who moves to Siam to serve as tutor to the king's fifty-eight children.
 The king hopes raise his heirs with a sense of globalism and a knowledge of the modern world outside of Siam.
 Anna struggles to balance teaching modern world views while respecting Siamese tradition.

-This show features examples of:
+This film provides examples of:

 - Award Bait Song: "How Can I Not Love You", performed by Joy Enriquez at the end over the credits.

-- Bodyguard Betrayal.
+- Bodyguard Betrayal

-- The British Empire: described with a touch of White Man's Burden.
+- The British Empire: Described with a touch of White Man's Burden.

-- Costume Porn.
+- Costume Porn

-- Dance of Romance: romantic as always, but with subtle political undertones as a bonus.
+- Dance of Romance: Romantic as always, but with subtle political undertones as a bonus.

-- Fisher King: the people of Siam believe that the King can summon rain by his prayers.
+- Fisher King: The people of Siam believe that the King can summon rain by his prayers.